Dayton's LGBTQ+ Community

 Dayton, Ohio is a nationally recognized leader in supporting equality on the basis of sexual orientation and gender identity.
 There are approximately 27,000 LGBTQ people of all ages in Dayton and Montgomery County, Ohio.
-For the past two years, the City of Dayton has received a perfect score on the Municipal Equality Index.
+The City of Dayton consistently receives perfect scores on the Municipal Equality Index.
 This annual index is compiled by the Human Rights Campaign, the nation's largest LGBTQ advocacy organization.
 Dayton's perfect score reflects its anti-discrimination ordinance, inclusive employment policies, law enforcement practices, municipal services and equality leadership.

 Dayton was also named an All-Star City for lesbian, gay, bisexual and transgender rights.
 The All-Star status results from earning a score higher than 80 despite being located in a state without protections for LGBTQ people.